-Vietnam's 2017 GDP, estimated at 6.81% surpassed analysts' target of 6.7%.
-The country recorded strong growth in agriculture, forestry, fishery, industry, construction and at services.
-Processing and manufacturing industries grew at its highest rate in the last seven years, with investments in electronics and polyester yarn still pouring in for a labour force that is low cost, young and trainable.
-The strongest economy in ASEAN contributed significantly to Samchem Group's performance in 2017, with revenue increased from RM220 million to RM303 million, an impressive 38% increase in growth.
+Vietnam's GDP grew by 7.08% in 2018, the highest in the past 11 years.
+The country recorded strong growth in agriculture, forestry, fishery, industry, construction and services but the mining sector had negative growth for the third consecutive year.
+The strongest economy in ASEAN contributed significantly to the Samchem Group in 2018, as revenue increased from RM303 million to RM384 million, an impressive 27% increase.